Skip to main content

 device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')

-pretrained_model.to(device)
+pretrained_model.to(device) pretrained_model.train()

-for inputs, labels in data_loader:
+for epoch in range(num_epochs): for inputs, labels in data_loader: inputs, labels = inputs.to(device), labels.to(device)

-outputs = pretrained_model(inputs)
+outputs = pretrained\_model(inputs)

 loss = criterion(outputs, labels)